Pets And Mental Health: The Mood-Boosting Power of Animals

 If you’ve ever been a pet parent, you already know the incredible benefits that animals bring to our lives.
 Affection, responsibility, love and companionship – but did you know, that owning a pet also comes with some pretty powerful mental and physical health benefits, too!?

 Studies have shown that dogs and cats, in particular, can lower stress levels, relieve symptoms of anxiety and depression, ease loneliness and encourage exercise in their owners.
-Caring for a pet can also give people a purpose in their life when they may feel there is none.
-A reason to get up in the morning.
+See, pets and mental health go hand in hand!
+Caring for a pet can also give people a purpose in their life when they may feel there is none; a reason to get up in the morning.
 But most importantly, provide joy and unconditional love.

 Pets And Mental Health